 Using the concept of muscle confusion, the P90X program challenges your body with different moves every day.
 Consisting of 12 different exercise videos, the P90X program involves cardiovascular, muscle strengthening, jump training, body-weight and stretching workouts.
-Although you do not have to exercise every day with the P90X program, a daily aerobic workout is recommended by the Centers for Disease Control.

 Video of the Day